Workplace Surveillance in Australia: What Is Lawful and What Is Not

 Types of Workplace Surveillance

-Workplace surveillance typically falls into three categories.
+Workplace surveillance typically falls into three primary categories.

-Camera Surveillance
+Camera Surveillance (CCTV)

-CCTV systems are common in warehouses, construction sites, retail premises and office environments.
-Lawful camera surveillance generally requires:
+Common in warehouses, construction sites, retail premises and offices.

 • Clear signage